wp-plugins/wp-simple-firewall/readme.txt

 == Changelog ==

-*   KNOWN ISSUE:      Login Protection logs are not being properly created - this is temporary while fixing lock-outs
+*   KNOWN ISSUE:      Login Protection and Firewall logs are not being properly created - this is temporary

-= 3.2.2 =
+= 3.3.0 =

+*   ADDED:      Option to send notification when an administrator user logs in successfully (under User Management menu).
 *   CHANGED:    Refactoring for how GET and POST data is retrieved

 = 3.2.1 =